-So, while we don’t think 2019 will be the year of widespread AI adoption in HR, we do believe we’ll see a steady uptick.
-One application we predict will take hold in 2019 will be the use of AI to analyze pulse survey data to provide timely insight into what employees care about, how they’re feeling about the organization or their manager, or whether they’re uneasy about anything.
+So, while we don’t think 2019 will be the year of widespread AI adoption in HR, we do believe there will be a steady uptick.
+One application we predict will take hold this year will be the use of AI to analyze pulse survey data.
+This provides HR with timely insight into what employees care about, how they’re feeling about the organization or their manager, or whether they’re uneasy about anything.

 What it means for HR services: Natural language processing (NLP) and machine-learning algorithms can interpret and intimately understand human language.
 This means HR can use AI to analyze survey data to help them better understand how their service delivery is impacting employees and how they can improve it.